FrancoTor95/Embedded-System-Programming23-24/06 - Serial Communication/README.md

 }
 ```

 where we set a flag that will tell to our main code that a data is available.
 A working code is available within the project **usart_dma_stm32**.
+In particular, **usart_dma_stm32** project implement an application that forward the received data back to the trasmitter.
+Essentially, it's the same exercise implemented previously but in with the **DMA** functionality.

 ## Exercises